camilla-cs/CamillaDePretto_T3A2-A/README.md

   - Heroku for back-end deployment

 ## Dataflow Diagram
-The application's Dataflow Diagram (DFD) was made with draw.io in order to provide a graphical representaion on how data flows through the application for a better understanding of the latest.
+The application's Dataflow Diagram (DFD) was made with draw.io in order to provide a graphical representation on how data flows through the application for a better understanding of the latest.
 ![Dataflow Diagram](/docs/dfd.png)

 ## Application Architecture Diagram